 You will need to complete the electronic invoice by indicating the method of payment.
 Once this done, hit the Submit icon.
 I will then get a notice that the deposit or balance payment has been collected and is on its way to the clearinghouse.

 We preferred that all deposit and balance payments be made by just one person in the charter party to avoid a tangle of paperwork.

 Confirmation of Charter Yacht Reservation

-Charter the Caribbean recommends that you protect your vacation investment by purchasing travel insurance.
+Charter the Caribbean recommends that you consider protecting your vacation investment by purchasing travel insurance.
 There are number of yachts today that even require that you purchase a travel insurance policy, especially during the annual Hurricane Season.

-It must also be a storm that is an immediate threat to the area you are in.
+A Hurricane must be an immediate threat to the area you are in.
 If this storm does nothing but create rainy or cloudy weather in the area, it will not be enough for you to make a claim.

 Should a Hurricane hit your destination before you arrive the crew’s will work with you to find a replacement date.

-Hurricanes move slowly, so if you are in the path of appending Hurricane, the crew’s first obligation is to get you to a safely ashore.
+Hurricanes move slowly.
+If you are in the path of a pending Hurricane, the crew’s first obligation is to get you safely ashore.

-It is highly recommended that you have a Travel Insurance policy to cover the cost of an early cancellation due to the Hurricane.
+It is highly recommended that you have a Travel Insurance policy to cover the cost of an early cancellation or an emergency due to the Hurricane.